 Forrest "Phog" Claire Allen coached basketball at KU from 1919 until his retirement in 1956.
 During those 37 years, much happened in the world of basketball and at the university.
 As these records document, Phog Allen was influential in the establishment of the NCAA national tournament and the introduction of basketball at the 1936 Olympic Games in Berlin.

 Topics in the Phog Allen Papers include, but are not limited to, basketball conferences and tournaments; coaching schools; committees with which Allen worked; interactions with other offices, colleges, and schools at KU; the National Association of Basketball Coaches and the National Collegiate Athletic Association (NCAA); physical education curriculum; how World War II affected KU; recruitment for KU Athletics; and correspondence with and regarding notable athletes.
 The records are organized alphabetically by topic and by correspondent's family name.

+More than 60,000 page images are available to browse.
 A complete description of the records can be found in the collection's finding aid.

 The digitization of these materials was made possible through generous support, enabling us to be proactive in preserving our valuable collection of Phog Allen papers.
 This digital archive of historic materials extends the legacy of basketball at the University of Kansas, ensuring these important materials are available for generations to come.